 Beginning in November 2021, Russia began to amass troops along the Ukrainian border, heightening military tension in Eastern Europe.
-In February 2022, Russia sent troops into pro-Russian separatist regions in Ukraine.
+In February 2022, Russia sent troops into pro-Russian separatist regions in Ukraine, which has resulted in continued and ongoing conflict in Ukraine to date.
 Ongoing military tensions between Russia and Ukraine have the potential to threaten supply of oil and gas from the region and impact demand from other European countries as well as the possibility that other nations will impose certain tariffs and restrictions on oil from Russia.
 The long-term impacts of the tension between Russia and the Ukraine remains unclear, including the responses from other nations globally.

 A change in federal, provincial or municipal governments in Canada may have an impact on the directions taken by such governments on matters that may impact the petroleum and natural gas industry including the balance between economic development and environmental policy.
-Alberta elected a new government in 2019 that is supportive of the Trans Mountain Pipeline expansion project.
-In January 2020, the SCC unanimously rejected the government of British Columbia's proposed regulation of the transport of heavy oil products into and through British Columbia, tensions remain between provincial and federal governments.
-Continued uncertainty and delays, including a temporary shutdown due to flooding in British Columbia have led to decreased investor confidence, increased capital costs and operational delays for producers and service providers operating in the jurisdictions where the Corporation's operations are located.
+Continued uncertainty and delays, including a temporary shutdown due to flooding in British Columbia and wildfires in Alberta have led to decreased investor confidence, increased capital costs and operational delays for producers and service providers operating in the jurisdictions where the Corporation's operations are located.

 Following former Alberta Premier Jason Kenney's resignation on May 18, 2022, Danielle Smith was elected as Premier on October 11, 2022.
-Shortly after her appointment, Premier Smith introduced Bill 1: The Alberta Sovereignty Within a United Canada Act (the "Sovereignty Act").
+Shortly after her appointment, Premier Smith introduced a bill to implement the Sovereignty Act.
 The Sovereignty Act was passed on December 8, 2022 and received Royal Assent on December 15, 2022.
-The Sovereignty Act, amongst other things, enables the Alberta Government to choose which federal legislation, policies or programs it will enforce in Alberta, providing an overriding right to not enforce those which the Alberta Government deems to be "harmful" to Alberta's interests or infringe on the Federal Constitution and its division of powers.
+The Sovereignty Act, amongst other things, enables the Government of Alberta to choose which federal legislation, policies or programs it will enforce in Alberta, providing an overriding right to not enforce those which the Government of Alberta deems to be "harmful" to Alberta's interests or infringe on the Federal Constitution and its division of powers.
 The Sovereignty Act has been opposed by many, including the National Democratic Party and various Indigenous groups who have expressed concern as to how the Sovereignty Act will affect Indigenous rights and consultation obligations in Alberta.
-It is unclear what the effect the Sovereignty Act will have on Alberta, including the petroleum and natural gas industry, Alberta businesses and its federal and interprovincial relationships, including the application of certain federal legislation in Alberta, such as the GGPPA and the IAA and the way in which the Alberta Government may address any legislative and policy gaps created.
-Although the Sovereignty Act has not yet been challenged in court, it is possible the Sovereignty Act's constitutionality will be challenged.
+In November 2023.
+Ms. Smith introduced a resolution to invoke the Sovereignty Act to challenge the federal government's requirement for a net-zero electricity grid by 2035.
+It is unclear what the effect the Sovereignty Act will have on Alberta, including the petroleum and natural gas industry Alberta businesses and its federal and interprovincial relationships, particularly in-light of its recent use, and what impact it may have on the application of other federal legislation in Alberta, such as the GGPPA and the way in which the Alberta Government may address any legislative and policy gaps created.
+Although the Sovereignty Act has not yet been challenged in court, particularly following its recent application, it is possible the Sovereignty Act's constitutionality will be challenged.